piotaixr/zfs-snapback/README.md

 # zfs-snapback
-Small utility in Go to synchronize snapshots recursively a source to a destination.
+Small utility in Go to synchronize snapshots recursively from a source to a destination.
 Both source and destination can be a remote or local file system.

 # Usage
 Note that
 - the given FS should already be present on the destination.
 - You need SSH to be set up either via ssh agent or keyfile, user/password will not work

+Flags:
+- `--recursive` or `-r`: synchronize file systems recursively and create missing file systems on the destination.
-- Destination file systems will be reverted to the most recent snapshot before receiving the data (`zfs recv -F`).
+- `--force` or `-f`: revert file systems to the most recent snapshot before receiving the data (`zfs recv -F`).

 Examples: